shmouses/HITL_Adaptive_Active_Learning_Lithium/README.md

 ## 🔬 Overview

-This repository contains the complete implementation and supplementary materials for the research paper **"Human-AI Synergy in Adaptive Active Learning for Continuous Lithium Carbonate Crystallization Optimization"** published in *npj Computational Materials*.
+This repository contains the complete implementation and supplementary materials for the research paper **"Human-AI Synergy in Adaptive Active Learning for Continuous Lithium Carbonate Crystallization Optimization"** published in *[TBA]*.

 Our research demonstrates a novel Human-in-the-Loop Active Learning (HITL-AL) framework that significantly accelerates the optimization of continuous lithium carbonate crystallization from low-grade brines.
 The framework combines human expertise with AI-driven exploration to discover optimal process conditions for producing battery-grade lithium carbonate.